whiteandbased/WSM/README.md

 # West Slav Flavour Minimod for UFH
-So far I haven't much
+So far I haven't much so come back later
-Come back later